nerdyrodent/YourChoice/README.md

 ## What is different here to normal LLM documents?

 It's like a mix of formal and informal things.
-Concepts and rules together.
-By enforcing limits to the large language models "creativity" you should get a more controlled experience.
+Concepts and rules together - but ones that can evolve.
+By enforcing limits to the large language models "creativity" you should get a more controlled experience - one step at a time.

-You can bring a tension or a concept, and then work through a set of formal rules to help "crystalise" your idea.
+You can bring a tension or a concept, and then work through a set of steps to help "crystalise" your idea with the help of the LLM.
+It will get stuff "wrong" a lot, but that's also sometimes useful :)

 1. Conversational Inversion of Control: The framework orchestrates the conversational flow, ensuring the user's input consistently drives progression within defined pathways.
 2. Explicit Role Separation (User-AI): Clearly defines distinct roles: User leads by choosing and directing; AI supports by generating scenarios and responding.